What is Sprint Retrospective?

 • Based on the majority the items will be assigned and worked upon

 It looks simple right?
 It is indeed quite straightforward.
-Make use of the sprint retrospective meeting time constructive to think about what next and don’t brood about the past.
+Make use of the Agile retrospective meeting time constructive to think about what next and don’t brood about the past.

 What is Discussed in Sprint Retrospective Events?

 Let us go into detail to know what all can be discussed in sprint retrospective meetings.
 We were told not to ask why things wrong but to focus on how to finish things.
 So let us see what is majorly discussed in this event.